Updated Mar 16, 2026 § For Kids

-Disclosure: HotAirTag earns a small commission on qualifying Amazon purchases at no extra cost to you.
+HotAirTag earns a small commission on qualifying Amazon purchases at no extra cost to you.
 All picks are independently selected.
-Learn more.
+Read our full affiliate disclosure.

 The Gabb Watch and Gizmo Watch are the two kids’ smartwatches parents ask about most.
 Both offer GPS tracking, calling, texting, and an SOS button.
 But they differ in carrier flexibility, monthly cost, parental controls, and extra features.
 I’ve tested both with my own kids over the past year, and the differences show up fast in daily use.